treble-maker123/vim-config/README.md

 3. Symlink the language-dependent configurations (e.g. **rb.vim** or **py.vim**) to **~/.vim/ftplugin/LANGUAGE.vim**,
 4. (Optional) Reload live vim sessions with the command `:source ~/.vimrc`.

+I use this in conjunction with [iTerm](https://iterm2.com) and [Visual Studio Code's theme](https://github.com/tallpants/vscode-theme-iterm2)

 ### Vundle Installation

   See their [Gihub](https://github.com/VundleVim/Vundle.vim#quick-start) page for information.